 It’s your responsibility to maintain paper or electronic documentation that fully supports the data submitted during attestation for at least six years to ensure you’re prepared for a potential audit.

-1) Confirm your reporting period start and end dates in the 2016 Meaningful Use Dashboard.
+1) Confirm your reporting period start and end dates in your Meaningful Use Dashboard.

 2) Confirm that you have achieved Meaningful Use by successfully achieving the required number of measures: